holochain/holochain/docs/specs/src/hwp_1_intro.md

 paper]{.underline}](https://github.com/holochain/holochain-proto/blob/whitepaper/holochain.pdf)\cite{xxx}
-took a very formal approach to describing generalized distributed computation schemes and carefully compared the approach taken by Blockchain based systems with the approach taken by Holochain as well as providing formal reasoning for the benefits of Holochain's agent centric approach.
+took a very formal approach to describing generalized distributed computation schemes and carefully compared the approach taken by Blockchain-based systems with the approach taken by Holochain as well as providing formal reasoning for the benefits of Holochain's agent-centric approach.

 In this second version, we describe Holochain on its own terms by